GARLIC

 Regenerative & Organically Grown

-We have been growing and selling garlic for several years, providing our community with exceptional quality culinary & seed garlic.
+Homestead Produce has been growing and selling garlic for several years, providing our community with exceptional quality culinary & seed garlic.
 We save the highest quality bulbs for our seed and offer you the same.

 All of the garlic is grown organically with no GMOs, and in nutrient-dense soil to produce high-quality garlic bulbs.
 Growing results from our small regenerative farm, enables us to offer the highest quality garlic cloves to gardeners and farmers who have successfully grown garlic or are interested in trying it for the first time!